OEFFA Conference 2024

 Workshop Session VII: 3-4:15 p.m.

-We incorporate organic and/or local meats, dairy products, vegetables, and grains into our meal offerings.
-Given this sourcing work, a limited number of meals are available for sale.
-If you plan to eat a conference lunch, we recommend buying it in advance.
+We incorporate organic and/or local meats, dairy products, vegetables, and grains into these conference meals.
+Given this sourcing work, a limited number of meals are available for purchase and the menu is subject to change.
 Vegan and gluten-free meals cannot be guaranteed.
+Lunch must be purchased separately when registering—registrants’ name tags will be checked on site.

 Yogurt and granola